-However, their best option (unless they know positively that you are not intoxicated) is to decline to talk to the officer.
+However, an offender’s best option (unless they know positively that they are not intoxicated) is to decline to talk to the police officer.
 However, they must provide their license, registration, and proof of insurance.
-The officer’s questions are intended to expose indicators of intoxication like the odor of alcohol, slurred speech, lack of coordination, and red, watery eyes.
+The officer’s questions are intended to expose indicators of intoxication, like the odor of alcohol, slurred speech, lack of coordination, and red or watery eyes.
 Obtaining harmful admissions constitutes the other rationale for these questions.
 Since the purpose of the officer’s inquiries is to obtain evidence to justify prolonging the stop to conduct a DUI investigation, drivers really have no good reason to cooperate.

-- Examining factors that might distort breathalyzer accuracy like GERD or acid reflux, diabetes, regurgitation, vomiting, low-carb diets
+- Examining factors that might distort breathalyzer accuracies like gastroesophageal reflux disease (GERD) or acid reflux, diabetes, regurgitation, vomiting, and low-carb diets;

-- Exposing the officer’s lack of training or improper procedures in conducting breath testing
+- Exposing the officer’s lack of training or improper procedures in conducting breath testing; and/or

 Reliable Domestic Violence Lawyers in Lakeland

 The intense media and public scrutiny of domestic violence have prompted police and prosecutors to be extremely vigilant in prosecuting cases involving this type of allegation.
 This aggressiveness often places an accused under a cloud of suspicion based on nothing more than uncorroborated allegations.